 Being able to take your whole family to the great outdoors is great, but it does come with a hefty price tag.
 The MSR Stormking is a great tent that can easily provide shelter for up to five people (make it four if you have lots of gear and equipment), shielding them from the wind, snow, rain, and cold.
 Considering its price, this tent should be seen as a long-term investment into your camping hobby.

 If you’re sure that your family is not going to give up on winter camping after a single attempt, you can get this tent and be sure that it’s going to offer you shelter on camping trips for years and years to come.
-The tent has two vestibules, both of which can be used to store gear.
+This summer and winter tent has two vestibules, both of which can be used to store gear.
 Alternatively, you can leave one of them free and have your kids hang out there so that they don’t get in your way while you’re packing stuff or cooking.
 Altogether, the MSR Stormking is a high-quality tent that’s not afraid of the elements and can become your family’s best friend for dozens of camping trips.

 Why Get a Four Season Tent?